-Except as stated below, we have audited the following documents prepared by AmTrust International Limited as at 31 December 2021:
+Except as stated below, we have audited the following documents prepared by Amtrust International Limited (collectively "the Group") as at 31 December 2022:

-- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Group Solvency and Financial Condition Report of AmTrust International Limited as at 31 December 2021, ('the Narrative Disclosures subject to audit'); and - Group templates S02.01.02, S23.01.22, S25.01.22 and S32.01.22 ('the Templates subject to audit').
+- The 'Valuation for solvency purposes' and 'Capital Management' sections of the Solvency and Financial Condition Report of the Group as at 31 December 2022, ('the Narrative Disclosures subject to audit'); and - Group templates S02.01.02, S23.01.22, S25.01.22, S32.01.22 ('the Templates subject to audit').

-The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Group Solvency and Financial Condition Report'.
+The Narrative Disclosures subject to audit and the Templates subject to audit are collectively referred to as the 'Relevant Elements of the Solvency and Financial Condition Report'.